solana-developers/solana-cookbook/docs/th/guides/data-migration.md

 a new required field, the `somestring` field.

-If we didn't allocate extra space on the previous account, we could not upgrade the account and be stuck.
+If we didn't allocate extra space on the previous account, we could not upgrade the account และ be stuck.

 ## Upgrading the Account